Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Employer contribution to restaurant tickets, within certain limits

-- Employer's contribution to reimbursement of transportation costs, within certain limits
+- Employer's contribution to the reimbursement of transport costs, within certain limits

 The remuneration of an apprentice is exempt from CSG and CRDS.

-Amounts collected in the context of volunteering or cooperation
+Amounts received in the context of volunteering or cooperation

 The following revenues are exempt from CSG and CRDS:

-- Allowance and premium paid under the contract of voluntary service for insertion
+- Allowance and bonus paid under the voluntary integration contract

-- Allowance under an International Solidarity Volunteer Contract (ISV)
+- Allowance paid under an international solidarity volunteer contract (ISV)

-- Compensation paid under a voluntary partnership contract and educational commitment
+- Allowance paid under a voluntary service contract and educational commitment

-- Benefits and flat-rate maintenance allowance paid in connection with the active national service in the cooperation or technical assistance services
+- Maintenance benefits and lump-sum allowance paid in connection with active national service in the cooperation or technical assistance departments

-The CSG and CRDS are levied on the gross amount of revenue:
+The CSG and CRDS shall be deducted from the gross amount of income:

 - Industrial and commercial profits